-4. CONCLUSION
+4. Conclusion

-In this paper, a detailed multi-body model of the wind turbine with a complex drive train was developed to examining the gearbox dynamics in the presence of defect such tooth cracking.
-This defect was modelled by an amplitude fall of the sun-planet gear mesh stiffness.
-The time series of rotation angle of the drive train hull was presented.
-The teeth crack effect on the gear mesh stiffness leads to an increase of impulses corresponding to the mesh of defected tooth.
+1. A detailed multi-body model of the wind turbine with a complex drive train was developed to examining the gearbox dynamics in the presence of defect such tooth pitting.

+2. This effect of pitting tooth breakage on the sun-planet gear mesh stiffness was modeled by an amplitude reduction.

+3. The time series and frequency domains of rotation angle of the drive train hull were presented.
+The teeth pitting effect on the gear mesh stiffness leads to an increase of impulses corresponding to the mesh of defected tooth.
 This information is very useful in a condition-monitoring system and can detect defect during early stage of failure in wind turbine gearbox.